 Step #6.
 Repeat it with all the categories you have exported.

 Step #7.
 Once you are done with mapping all the data points, tap on “Import Data to Health App”.
-This will start importing all the data from CSV file to your Health app.
+This will start importing all the data from the CSV file to your Health app.

 The progress bar of the app is not reliable, here patience is a virtue.
 Just wait and watch till you see “Completed!”
 Now you can open the Health app and see if everything is fine.
 There are chances you won’t see anything, just give it a few minutes till the app refreshes the new data.